electron/electron/docs/api/app.md

 You can only override paths of a `name` defined in `app.getPath`.

-By default, web pages' cookies and caches will be stored under the `userData` directory.
-If you want to change this location, you have to override the `userData` path before the `ready` event of the `app` module is emitted.
+By default, web pages' cookies and caches will be stored under the `browserData` directory.
+If you want to change this location, you have to override the `browserData` path before the `ready` event of the `app` module is emitted.

 ### `app.getVersion()`